 How We Picked and Tested the Best Meal Delivery Services

-Our GGR expert testers actually tested every meal delivery service featured on this roundup.
-And although some things like taste are subjective, each tester was tasked with rating over 10 categories on a 1-to-5-star rating using an in-depth testing methodology.
-Here is sampling of testing categories and how scoring works:
+Our GGR expert testers actually tested every meal delivery service featured in this roundup.
+Although some things like taste are subjective, each tester was tasked with rating over 10 categories on a 1-to-5-star rating using an in-depth testing methodology.
+Here is a sampling of testing categories and how scoring works:

 • Price per serving: Meals can range from $5 to $15 per meal.
 For a meal delivery company to earn low scores in the price category, the price per meal was over $14.
 For high scores in this category, the company averaged $8 per meal or less.

 • Taste: The lowest scores were given to meal deliveries that were horrendous.
-The highest scores were reserved for meal services that were good-tasting and left the tester wanting to try it again.
+The highest scores were reserved for meal services that tasted good and left the tester wanting to try it again.

 • Variety: Low scores were given to meal services with menus lacking either variety or abundance of options.
 Companies with rotating menus or the ability to choose from a wide selection of menu items earned the highest scores in this category.